 The fine dining with stunning views across the bay makes it a great romantic place in JB for couples, while the family attractions make it one of the fun places in Johor Bahru for kids.
 Some of the family-friendly attractions include the Danga World Mini Theme Park which has a range rides including a carousel, ferris wheel and teacups.

 Taman Merdeka is the largest community recreational park which has over 31 acres to explore.
 It is the perfect place to come for some outdoor activities in Johor Bahru or if you’re looking for stuff to do in Johor Bahru that is outdoors.

 The park was inspired by the country’s struggle for independence and features nine lawns, each depicting a chapter in the history of the country’s fight for freedom.

 The park features a lake which is great to stroll around.
 You can also hire some boats to pedal around the lake too.
 Other things in the park include an open-air theatre, a series of rock sculptures and a musical foundation.

 Istana Bukit Serene

-A popular attraction in Johor Bahru, Malaysia is the Istana Bukit Serene.
-This is the official palace of the Sultan of Johor, so you can’t explore the interior of the building, however, the public is welcome to come and explore the gardens of the Istana Bukit Serene.
+If you’re still wondering what to see in Johor Bahru, another popular attraction in Johor Bahru Malaysia is the Istana Bukit Serene.
+This is the official palace of the Sultan of Johor, so you can’t explore the interior of the building, however, the public is welcome to come and explore the gardens of the Istana Bukit Serene, which are beautiful.

 The most recognised feature here is the Crown Archway which apparently actually has real jewels built into it.
 The manicured gardens also include lovely water fountains and the impressive light features make if a great attraction if you’re wondering where to go in JB at night.